My 15-year-old son has long, shaggy hair that comes to his shoulders. And most of the time, he refuses to wear a tie to church.

 If you are a Church leader, continue to teach the reasons behind the modesty and grooming standards in a loving, nonjudgmental way.
-Allow our children time to process these principles and come to the decision to change on their own.
+Allow our children time to process these principles and come to their own decisions.

-If you are not one of our children's leaders, please don't lecture them or shame them for how they look.
+If you are not one of our children's leaders (and even if you are), please don't lecture them or shame them for how they look.
 Instead, teach by example.
 Talk to them about their school, hobbies, hopes, and dreams.
 Show them that you value them as a person and that there is more to talk about with them than their appearance.

 4. Be sincere.

 If our children feel that you sincerely care about them, you can be a great influence on them, and we need all the help we can get.
 It is often a youth leader or caring ward member who touches the hearts of these children and facilitates a greater desire to live the gospel.